dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 }
 ```

-It is a compile-time error if:

-*   `objectName` does not refer to a type.

-*   A type argument list is present and does not match the arity of the type of
-    `objectName`.

-*   A `patternField` is of the form `pattern`.
-Positional fields aren't allowed.

 As with record patterns, the getter name can be omitted and inferred from the
 variable pattern in the field subpattern which may be wrapped in a unary
 pattern.
 The previous example could be written like: